 Depending on the configuration of the machine tool, you can also use M functions (machine functions) for machining operations.
 You can use M functions to influence the following factors:

-- functions on the machine tool, such as switching the spindle rotation and coolant on and off
+- functions on the machine tool, such as switching the spindle rotation and coolant on and off - the program execution

-- the path behavior of the tool, and

-- the program execution

 You can use all M functions as block type in programming and program run.